-The Rainier Valley Corps Emerging Leaders of Color Fellowship Program
+The Rainier Valley Corps Fellowship Program

-Our Fellowship program identifies a cohort of talented leaders of color, gives them a two-year full-time, paid placement at host grassroots organizations in Rainier Valley led by communities of color, and provides ongoing professional development training.
-The curriculum involves five key areas: nonprofit management (see below for details), adaptive and collective leadership, advocacy and policy, community organizing, and cultural dynamics.
+FELLOWSHIP: Our Fellowship program identifies a cohort of talented leaders of color, gives them a two-year full-time, paid placement at host grassroots organizations in Rainier Valley led by communities of color, and provides ongoing professional development training.
+The curriculum involves four key areas: nonprofit management (see below for details), adaptive and collective leadership, advocacy and policy, community organizing, and cultural dynamics.
 Embedded within the curriculum are discussions on systemic racism, power, privilege, and intersectionality.

 - Operations (Finance, Human Resources, IT, Office Management, Legal//Risk)